0x3333/smbpasswd-web/README.md

 ***smbpasswd-web*** is a simple web interface to smbpasswd.

 The only purpose is to allow a user to change its samba password using a webbrowser, no user adding, no machine account, nothing, plain simple changing a password.
+By default, we use `smbpasswd`, but has been added support to use `samba-tool` instead `smbpasswd`, initial PR by @svenseeberg.

 ## Sneak peek